Braspag/braspag.github.io/_i18n/en/_posts/emv3ds/2019-09-13-integration-sdk-ios.md

 For more details about 3DS 2.0, please visit: [https://braspag.github.io//en/manualp/emv3ds](https://braspag.github.io//en/manualp/emv3ds).

-<aside class="warning">Warning: We do not offer support for the development and implementation of this SDK.</aside>
+<aside class="warning">Warning: This SDK has been discontinued.
+We do not support the development and implementation of this SDK.</aside>

 # Step 1 - Access Token Request